 Homemade Lumberjack Costume

 This homemade costume is pretty simple to get ready.
-All you need is a flannel shirt, suspenders, jeans, and boots.
+All you need is a flannel plaid shirt, suspenders, jeans, and boots.
 Then you can make a saw out of a large cardboard box and paint it.
+And really, what little boy doesn’t want a chance to carry tools around?
 Voila- you are ready to trick or treat!

 Homemade Train Costume